OpenRockets/web-dev-error-solutions/errors/javascript/handling-firestore-data-retrieval-errors-when-storing-and-retrieving-posts/README.md

+# 🐞 Handling Firestore Data Retrieval Errors When Storing and Retrieving Posts

 This document addresses a common problem developers encounter when using Firebase Firestore to store and retrieve posts: efficiently handling potential errors during data retrieval, specifically focusing on situations where a post might not exist.